Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 Generation from the Puget Sound Energy share of the Colstrip Plant is not needed right now to meet our Montana customers’ energy demand.
 That’s why we’ve ensured that the costs to operate and maintain this share will not be included in Montana customer rates until it is needed to serve them.

-This transaction is specifically structured to protect our Montana customers and fully complies with state law and regulatory requirements.
+This transaction is specifically structured to protect our Montana customers and fully complies with both state law and regulatory requirements.

 Myth: